lbryio/lbry-sec/faq.md

 SEC said that they could not tell us how to operate legally, but could only tell us that we were breaking the law.

-### Why are the implications for the blockchain and tech industry?
+### What are the implications for the blockchain and tech industry?

 The implications of this case are extremely dire for the blockchain and technology industry in the United States.
 The SEC is alleging that any entity that transfers a blockchain token while simultaneously working or funding work on it is performing a security offering.
-Under that standard, every blockchain technology that is actively developed faces existential threat, so long as that development is either funded by a token holder, or if the developers themselves hold the token.
-Only a complete segregation of development and token holdings would be allowed under this standard.
+Under that standard, every blockchain technology that is actively developed faces existential threat, so long as that development is either funded by a token holder, even if indirectly, or if the developers themselves hold the token.

 This case is also chilling for the start-up scene in the United States more generally.
 We’ve acted in extremely good-faith, attempted to follow all the rules, and complied with the SEC at every turn.